 We understand that not everyone can wear a face covering – and that’s ok, if you would like to let the driver know simply download the Thistle App to your mobile.

-Remember every Stagecoach bus service accepts contactless by card or mobile on board, there is no minimum spend but transactions are capped at £30.
+Remember all Stagecoach buses accept contactless payment via card or mobile device, there is no minimum spend but transactions are capped at £30.

 You can load your bus tickets on to a SmartCard, once you have a SmartCard it's yours to register and reuse meaning no more paper tickets!
 It's a quicker way to buy your tickets, and you can even top your card up online before you travel.